Window shopping raises questions about conventionalism. From the male perspective, the female fits the stereotype of being available.

 The glass window projects one’s soul.
 The other images, such as the signs, are us; the words are our universe.
 We mirror her actions, fulfilling what we may wish to feel, think, or be adverse to for her when in reality is only an assumption.

-Also, this subject explores the stereotypes from the male and female perspectives—their perspective regarding their assumptions about appearance.
+Also, window shopping explores the stereotypes from the male and female perspectives—their perspective regarding their assumptions about appearance.

 For instance, we encounter stereotypes in society almost daily.
 The advertisement is number one on my list.
 From fashion magazines to home décor magazines, the woman is presented as slim and perfect.